JarredTyson/Steel-Pan-Project/README.md

 This website is created for a steelpan charity.
 The aim of the organisation is to increase the availibilty of the instrument with the intent to make the instrument as prominent as other conventional instrument.
 Due to it being created in the 21st century as oppose to other instruments that have been around for centuries.
 The organisation creates lessons and does workshops to increase public knowledge and give people the pleasure of experiencing the instrument.
 ###	First Time Visitor Goals
 #### i.
-As a Visitor for the First Time, I want a general overview of the band and what is represented by them on their website.
+As a Visitor for the First Time, I am intrigued to see what the organisation does.
 * a.
-When you enter the page you are presented with the bright colours in the hewader and navigation bar.
+You are presented with the bright colours in the header and navigation bar when you enter the site.
 * b.
-The home page displays the introduction section with an image to the left of children performing.
+The home page displays the introduction section with an image to the right of children performing on steel pan.
 * c.
-The introduction image showcases the intetion of the organsiation to teach young people the intrument.
+The introduction image showcases the intetion of the organsiation to teach young people the instrument.
-* d.
-The user has the option to navigate to the other pages shown in the navigation bar.
-#### ii.
-As a Visitor for the First Time, I want to be able to navigate around the site effortlessly to discover more information about the band.
+#### i.
+As a Visitor for the First Time, I am intrigued to see what the organisation is about.
 * a.
-The site was designed to be coherent and not set the user adrift.
-The navigation bar is located at the top of each page for uniformity, each containing a link describing and giving clear representation where the page will lead them.
+The home page has a clear description of the organsations intentions.
 * b.
-At the bottom of each page you have the social media links that you will be able to click to lead to view different representations of the band.
+Furthermore the about section gives details to the history of the organisation and more details to its intentions.
 * c.
-The ‘About the Band’ section is located  at the centre of the page giving our description about the band and some personal history.
+Both pictures on the site are young people playing the instrument to showcase further what the organisation does.
-##### iii.
-As a Visitor for the First Time I want to locate their social media links to see their following on social media to determine how trusted and known they are.
+#### ii.
+As a Visitor for the First Time, I want to be able to navigate around the site easily
 * a.
-The about us section will give the user background information into our history and the bands mission.
-* b.
-The contact page is there for the customer to get in contact for any queries.
+The site was designed to be familiar to the audience, enabling them to not be lost and access the information efficiently.
+* b.	the simple layout with navigation  bar on the left makes it easy for the user to constantly have access to the other pages.
 * c.
-The user can also scroll to the bottom of any page on the site to locate social media links in the footer to gather our current events and social interactions with clients .
+The icons give further indication what will be displayed on that page.
 #### Returning Visitor Goals
 ##### i.
 As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
 * a.
 The navigation bar clearly highlights the "Contact Us" Page.
 * b.
-On this page there is a message area big enough to contain most questions or submit any message.
+On this page there the message area is sizeabe enough to fit most queries.
 * c.
-In addition to these are our social media links in the footer of each page which are also good forms of communication that the public can get in touch with any queries.
+THe social media links located in the footer are other mediums the public can get in contact.
 ##### ii.
-As a Returning Visitor, I want to interact with others in the community.
+As a Returning Visitor, I want to interact with their social media.
 * a.
 The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.
 * b.
 Alternatively, you can use the youtube link that will contain peoples comments and opinions to interact with.
 #### Frequent User Goals